opnsense/docs/source/intro.rst

 - Intrusion Detection and Inline Prevention

-  - Build-in support for Emerging Treats rules
+  - Built-in support for Emerging Treats rules
   - Simple setup by use of rule categories
   - Scheduler for period automatic updates

-- Build-in reporting and monitoring tools
+- Built-in reporting and monitoring tools

   - System Health, the modern take on RRD Graphs
   - Packet Capture